 An example is Neiman Marcus, the upmarket department store chain in the USA now delivers to the UK.

-An example is Parcelmonkey.co.uk who offer same day, next day and international parcel deliveries.
+An example is Parcelmonkey.co.uk who offers same-day, next day and international parcel deliveries.

 Benefit is the use and satisfaction gained by the consumer.

-Smythson Stationary offer similar products to other stationery companies, but their clients want the benefit of their signature packaging: tissue-lined Nile Blue boxes and tied with navy ribbon!
+Smythson Stationery offer similar products to other stationery companies, but their clients want the benefit of their signature packaging: tissue-lined Nile Blue boxes and tied with navy ribbon!